extremenetworks/ansible-extreme/README.md

 * slxos\_l2\_interface – Manage L2 Interfaces
 * slxos\_l3\_interface – Manage L3 Interfaces

-These modules are in active development.
-They have been merged with Ansible's pre-release branch, will be included in Ansible's next GA version -2.6, ETA late June 2018.
-You can get access to these now - check the [README](./slxos/README.md) in the [slxos](./slxos) folder for more details about what the modules can do, how to install them, and example playbooks.
+Check the [README](./slxos/README.md) in the [slxos](./slxos) folder for more details about what the modules can do, how to install them, and example playbooks.

 ## Ironware (MLXe)